 Maitake mushrooms are also called hen of the woods mushrooms.
 They grow in a cluster at the bottom of trees and offer a rich umami flavor.
 These mushrooms have potent medicinal properties and become even more powerful when combined with shiitake mushroom extract3, according to Moday.

 Best for: Any dish that would normally benefit from mushrooms (pizza, omelets or egg scrambles, pasta, etc).
 Also found in tinctures or supplement form for its potential antiviral and immune-supporting properties.

 Reishi mushrooms are tough, woody, and inedible mushrooms that primarily grow in Asia.
-Their healing properties have been recognized and used in Eastern medicine for more than 2,000 years.
-According to Moday, they have been shown to support the immune system and combat viruses, like herpes and certain strains of the flu.
+Their healing properties4 have been recognized and used in Eastern medicine for more than 2,000 years.
+According to Moday, they have been shown to support the immune system5 and combat viruses, like herpes6 and certain strains of the flu7.

 Best for: Immune support and can be found in capsule, powder, and tincture form.

 Cremini mushrooms (also spelled crimini) are in the same family as white button and portobello mushrooms.
 In fact, cremini mushrooms are essentially just the baby version of portobellos, which is why they're often dubbed "baby bellas."
 They have the same meaty flavor and firm texture as their more mature counterpart.
 Cremini mushrooms are also high in selenium and antioxidants to help manage inflammation, Wallace adds.

 Just as cremini mushrooms are the younger version of portobellos, white buttons are the younger version of creminis.
 These are generally the most common type of mushrooms found in grocery stores.